ValdekGreen/bcdns/BLACKPAPER.md

 Update message can be either a request (type U), either answer (type u).

-In first case the only symbol of body is '?'.
+In first case there is '?' and hash of current zone.

-In second case the only symbol of body is ' '

 Data message can be either a signature (type S), either serialised zone (type s)